Hussam-creator/cybersecurity-portfolio/writeups/HackTheBox Writeups/Broker.md/README.md

 ## Remediation

-To mitigate the vulnerabilites found in the system, the following actions should be taken:
+To mitigate the vulnerabilities found in the system, the following actions should be taken:
 - Upgrade Apache ActiveMQ to a patched version not affected by CVE-2023-46604
 - Disable or restrict endpoints to untrusted networks
 - Enforce strong authentication and password policies
 - Restrict sudo permissions to prevent execution of privileged services
-- Disable unnecesary services and ports
+- Disable unnecessary services and ports